prayagupd/concurrency-design-patterns/half-sync-half-async/README.md

 # Half-Sync / Half-Async

-The pattern separates asynchronous I/O from the synchronous one.
+The pattern separates `asynchronous I/O` from the `synchronous` one.
 Main thread doesn't block on incoming client requests and long-running operations are offloaded to a dedicated synchronous layer.
 Processing results are delivered by the means of callbacks.

 Examples:
-- largely used in operating systems (hardware interrupts, application management)
+- largely used in `operating system`s (hardware interrupts, application management)
 - Android programming - [AsyncTask](http://developer.android.com/reference/android/os/AsyncTask.html) (file downloads ..)

-A decent queuing system is required to handle messaging between the two layers.
+A decent `Queuing system` is required to handle messaging between the two layers.
 The challenge lies in preventing race conditions and other concurrency related issues.

 ## Key Components
-- __Synchronous Service Layer__: deals with long-running tasks, implements the core business logic
+- __Synchronous Service Layer__: deals with "long-running tasks", implements the core business logic (eg. `AsciiArtGenerationService`)
-- __Queuing Layer__: a request queue, doesn't block the caller
+- __Queuing Layer__: a request queue, doesn't block the caller (eg `WorkQueue`)
-- __Asynchronous Service Layer__: dispatches incoming requests to the queue
+- __Asynchronous Service Layer__: dispatches incoming requests to the queue (eg. `NonBlockingDispatcher`)

 There might be a number of concurrently running synchronous services.
 The queueing layer is responsible for thread synchronization.